Morris Elementary School serves 448 students in grades Kindergarten-5.

 Percent Eligible For Free Lunch

-Morris Elementary School's student population of 600 students has stayed relatively flat over five school years.
+Morris Elementary School's student population of 448 students has declined by 25% over five school years.

-The teacher population of 46 teachers has stayed relatively flat over five school years.
+The teacher population of 39 teachers has declined by 13% over five school years.

 Total Classroom Teachers